camelia-osan/Tip-calculator-app/README.md

 The reset button remains disabled until all inputs are filled or selected.

-Also, I added some specific styling in different circumstances with JS, for example the inputs border becomes red when the user inputs 0 and buttons have different colors based on their state.
+Also, I added some specific styling in different circumstances with *JS*, for example the inputs border becomes red when the user inputs 0 and buttons have different colors based on their state.